lyuhan2828/WebAPI-Codequiz/README.md

 If the Answer is correct the timer add 10 seconds

-Timer stops when the Quiz is done
+Quiz will end if timer is up.

-Shows Score after Quiz
+Check the Score after Quiz

 It will restart the Quiz if the button Restart Quiz is pressed

+Check Answers will bring up a page with the questions and correct answers